PythonForMatlabProgrammers/PythonForMatlabProgrammers/docs/02-Python-Types.md

 The f-string facility also provides formatting options.
 For example, floats can be formatted with the syntax `f'{value:{width}.{precision}}'`, where:
 * `value` is any expression that evaluates to a number
-* `width` specifies the total number of characters display, including the decimal point.
-However, if `value` needs more space than the width specifies then the additional space is used.
+* `width` specifies the total number of characters to display, including the decimal point.
+However, if `value` needs more space than  `width` specifies, `width` will automatically increase to accommodate.
 If `width` is omitted, f-string formatting will simply use as much width as necessary.
 * `precision` indicates the number of characters used after the decimal point A few examplex:
 ```python